 A home security alarm can be an excellent deterrent to would be intruders.
 These systems generally include sensors on entry doors and windows which are easy to access, motion activated outside lighting and in some cases a direct link to a monitoring service.
 This could be an investment worth making.

 Studies have shown that a house that appears to be well maintained is much less likely to be broken into than one that looks neglected.
 This is possibly because an intruder might consider that someone who is careless with their garden maintenance, might be just as slapdash with their home security.

 Adding our optional extra, 24/7 Home Emergency Assistance, to your Benenden Home Insurance policy can offer you additional peace of mind.
-In the worst case scenario that your house gets burgled, we can help quickly, to organise a locksmith to secure your home, even in early hours of the morning.
-Find out more about our latest Benenden Home Insurance offer.
+In the worst case scenario that your house is broken in to, we can help quickly, to organise a locksmith to secure your home, even in early hours of the morning.
+Find out more about Benenden Home Insurance.